All Products

 aliyun_logs_{key}_machinegroup

-This variable is optional.
-This variable specifies the node group in which the application is deployed.
-The default node group is the one in which Logtail is deployed.
+Optional.
+The variable specifies the node group in which the application is deployed.
+The default machine group is the one in which Logtail is deployed.
+For more information about how to use this variable, see Collect container logs from an ACK cluster.

 - name: aliyun_logs_catalina_machinegroup

-In this scenario, set the aliyun_logs_{key}_logstore variable.
-The following example shows how to collect stdout from two applications and store the output in stdout-logstore.
+In this scenario, configure the aliyun_logs_{key}_logstore parameter.
+The following example shows how to collect stdout from two applications to the stdout-logstore.

-The {key} of Application 1 is set to app1-stdout.
-The {key} of Application 2 is set to app2-stdout.
+The {key} of Application 1 is set to app1-stdout, and the {key} of Application 2 is set to app2-stdout.

 Configure the following environment variables for Application 1: